wessenstam/stageworkshop/documentation/guidebook.md

         "Calm Workshop (AOS 5.5+/AHV PC 5.10.x) = Development" \
         "Citrix Desktop on AHV Workshop (AOS/AHV 5.6)" \
         #"Tech Summit 2018" \
-        "Marketing Cluster with PC 5.9.x" \
     )````
-2. Adjust/update function stage_clusters() (which immediately follows the
-  `WORKSHOPS` array) for mappings to latest version number and staging scripts, as needed.
+2. Adjust/update function stage_clusters() (which immediately follows the `WORKSHOPS` array) for mappings to latest version number and staging scripts, as needed.

 ### How to Update Nutanix Software Version Used in a Workshop ###